Solutions

 They also form part of the contractual obligations between the parties, as a product or service is often provided in exchange for a fee.
 Failing to specify contract payment terms can result in disputes between parties and ambiguity, so it's important to outline them clearly.

 The contract payment terms must stipulate the agreed-upon amount of compensation for the goods, services, or work provided.
-This can take various forms such as a lump sum, hourly rate, retainer fee, or installment payments.
+This can take various forms such as a lump sum, hourly rate, retainer fee, or instalment payments.

 The best way to calculate how much a counterparty will pay varies depending on the nature of the contract.